withastro/astro/.changeset/olive-laws-work.md

 'astro': patch
 ---

-Fix markdown page encoding to be utf-8 by default (same as Astro 2)
+Fix markdown page charset to be utf-8 by default (same as Astro 2)